Metric gluing of Brownian and $\sqrt{8/3}$-Liouville quantum gravity surfaces: The Brownian disk

 \subsection{Area, length, and distance estimates for the Brownian disk}

 In this subsection we will prove some basic estimates relating distances, areas, and boundary lengths for the Brownian disk which are needed for the proofs of our main results.
 These estimates serve to quantify the intuition that for Brownian surfaces we have \eqbn \op{Area} \approx \op{Length}^{1/2} \approx \op{Distance}^{1/4} . \eqen In other words, a subset of the Brownian disk with area $\delta$ typically has boundary length approximately $\delta^{1/2}$ and diameter approximately $\delta^{1/4}$.
-Our first estimate tells us that distances along the boundary are almost $1/2$-H\"older continuous with respect to boundary length (in the same way that a standard Brownian motion on a compact time interval is almost $1/2$-H\"older continuous).